sdm-lang/emacs-sdml-mode/README.md

 Note that for annotation properties with language string values the skeletons will add the value of the Emacs variable `locale-language` as the language tag.

+## Prettify Symbol

+The variable `sdml-mode-prettify-symbols-alist` specifies a set of symbols that may visually replace certain keywords or multi-character symbols in SDML source.
+For example the characters `"->"` may be replaced by the Unicode character `→` or the keyword `"forall"` replaced with the Unicode `∀`.

 ### Default Key Bindings

 * `C-c C-s d` -- open the tree-sitter debug view